Dinker-Irvin House

-The Dinker-Irvin House is a historic house at 310 Garfield Parkway Extended in Bethany Beach, Delaware.
+The Dinker-Irvin House is a historic house museum at 310 Garfield Parkway Extended in Bethany Beach, Delaware.
 Built in 1904 by William A. Dinker, it is one of the oldest early 20th-century summer cottages in the community.
 Between 1922 and 1925 it served as the community post office, and is the only public-use building from that era to survive.
 It has twice been moved, once over a property dispute, and in 2007 due to road works.
 The house has been acquired by the city, with plans to convert it into a museum.

 The house was added to the National Register of Historic Places in 2017.
+In 2022, the "Dinker-Irvin Cottage Museum" opened to the public focusing on the early 1900s.